 With 2019 the locals cancelled all “Guided” or formal group type available access.
 They also instituted a cancel and transfer process that many have sought.
 The Cancel/Transfer process should prevent being ripped off by individuals buying and selling reservations for a profit.

 ALL reservations need to be made, cancelled, or exchanged, through their official website.

 Some people will find this trip is a once in a life time shot.
 You don’t want to do your “only” trip with a “recon mission” mentality.
 You want to arm yourself with as much knowledge as you can, before you hit the trail and start down those dusty switchbacks!

 The information on these pages is an accumulation of knowledge.
 Condensed from a large number of backpackers that have visited this area.
 Information obtained from actually doing it ourselves , from “First Timers”, to those “Seasoned” types that have been hiking into this remote area most of their lives.
 From time to time, some of the locals even help keep us on the path.

 We are in no way associated with the “Official” website operated by the Havasupai Tribe.
 They do operate an official site that is available.
 We have a special Menu Button that links to their site.

-We do operate an associated Facebook group, with the same name as our website, with over 4000 [as of June 2018] members.
+We do operate our associated Facebook group, with the same name as our website, with over 7000 [as of January 2019] members.
 At one time this was a public and open group, until jerks attempted to use it for their own personal agenda.
-Unfortunately the group settings are currently set to “Secret”.
-So it is a little difficult to find and get into.
+We have waffled between secret and public.
+Finally settling on public but instituting rules that are ever changing.

 With our website, we simple try to provide more detail for those that have never visited the area.
 A place for people to share their stories and photos.
 We attempt to keep up with changing policies and pricing.
-For the latest pricing you do need to review the official Havasupai Tribe website though.
+For the latest pricing, processes, and local laws & rules, you do need to review the official Havasupai Tribe website.

 More general information on us, can be found by going to “ABOUT US”